Kennedy Space Center Visitor Complex: Space Mirror Memorial

 The Space Mirror Memorial, also known as the Astronaut Memorial, is maintained by the Astronauts Memorial Foundation and is located behind the IMAX theater on the grounds of the main Visitor Complex.
 It honors NASA astronauts along with several military and civilian astronauts who have died in the line of duty.

 Planet Play

 The Planet Play attraction is a multi-story, highly immersive play structure geared towards children between the ages of 2-12.
 It opened to the public on January 1, 2021, and features various amenities such as climbing structures, slides, interactive games, and light projections, with the intention of educating children on some of the technologies used in space exploration.

 Step.
 Power.
 Launch.

 Step.
 Power.
 Launch. is an attraction where visitors jump on pressure pads to power up a rocket on a screen.
-There are 3 sections: Earth, Moon And Mars.
+There are three sections: Earth, Moon And Mars.
 When the rocket is completely fueled up, smoke begins to spew from beneath the screen and a launch sequence is shown.
+In recent years the pressure pads were removed while the two screens remain.